mulesoft-catalyst/metrics-toolkit/README.md

 - This application can be deployed in any Mule Runtime (OnPrem, CloudHub, RTF)
 - The metrics collection will depend on the features available in each account; e.g if the account has the API Manager add-on, the framework will collect and aggregate the metrics related to API Manager, otherwise the values will appear as zeroes; if using PCE, there won't be information about API Analytics
+- In order to enable or disable specific collectors, you have to change the property "collectors" if using the poller or add a query parameter "collectors" if using the API, including a CSV string as explained in the properties section

+## Limitations

+- API Manager metrics:
+	- API Manager API allows to retrieve up to 100 assets (APIs) per request call.
+As of today, the metrics framework only supports one request call, therefore there is a limitation that will prevent the metrics framework to retrieve stats for an organization that is currently managing +100 APIs

 ## Some Theory around the Framework
 The framework is intended to cover the main areas to define and implement metrics using Mule.